Tritonfc/YNote/README.md

 # YNote
-YNote is Special Note taking App for college Students where they can store notes both in Audio and written format, Schedule classes and share announcements with friends.
-Students can also add their friends to their lists, share announcements between them and view notes in a slideshow too.
+With YNote you can:

+* Create Classes and Courses For all your subjects
+* Schedule Classes and Set Reminders
+* Add Friends to your Lists and make announcements to them
+* View Notes in both audio and written Format
+* View Notes in a slideshow format